 Transition words tie two thoughts together and add fluency to writing.
-Words such as “although,” “however,” and “for example,” play an important role to help move smoothly from one paragraph to another.
 They also help readers to understand location, similarities and differences, or main points.
-There are several categories of concluding transitions, and understanding each is important to choosing a good word or phrase for a sentence or paragraph.
-We've included helpful lists, and printable worksheets below.
+There are several categories of transition words, and understanding each is important to choosing good transition words and phrases for a sentence or paragraph.

 Scroll Directly to Printable Transition Words Worksheets.

 |These transition words of place and space help the reader understand location.

 Example: Nearby, the teachers were meeting in a closed-door session.

 |List of Transition Words (Open Place and Space Transition Words)|